British government to step up action on the backstop

 British prime minister Theresa May and her husband Philip leave after attending a church service near her Maidenhead constituency, in England.
 Photograph: Steve Parsons/PA Wire

-Theresa May’s government will this week seek to step up negotiations with the European Union over the Northern Ireland backstop, after MPs last week rejected the prime minister’s approach to Brexit.
+Theresa May’s government will next week seek to step up negotiations with the European Union over the Northern Ireland backstop, after MPs rejected the prime minister’s approach to Brexit.

 The backstop, a provision in the EU-UK Brexit deal aimed at avoiding a hard Border in Ireland after the UK leaves the bloc, has emerged as a key obstacle to UK MPs backing the withdrawal agreement.

-British Brexit secretary Stephen Barclay will meet EU chief negotiator Michel Barnier on Monday ahead of Mrs May’s expected trip to Brussels later this week for talks with European Commission president Jean-Claude Juncker.
+British Brexit secretary Stephen Barclay will meet EU chief negotiator Michel Barnier on Monday ahead of Mrs May’s expected trip to Brussels next week for talks with European Commission president Jean-Claude Juncker.

 Attorney general Geoffrey Cox will on Tuesday set out the legally binding changes to the backstop his government believes are needed to secure a House of Commons majority for the Brexit deal.
 Culture secretary Jeremy Wright, Mr Cox’s predecessor as attorney general, said on Sunday that it might not be necessary to reopen the text of the withdrawal agreement to achieve a breakthrough.